Reduce Energy Costs with Vapor Degreasing

 Vapor degreasing is more energy efficient than water for two reasons.
 They stem from the chemical properties of water itself.
 The inherent characteristics of water render it very difficult to use and to remove efficiently from complex surfaces.

 The term “specific heat” defines the amount of heat required to raise the temperature of a unit mass by one degree Celsius (1°C, metric).
 The specific heat of water is very high.
-The specific heat for water is 4.186 joule/gram °C, which is four times higher than the popular MicroCare fluorinated fluids.
+The specific heat for water is 4.186 joule/gram °C, which is four times higher than the popular MicroCare cleaning fluids.

 After cleaning, all systems need to remove the cleaning fluid from the surface of the parts.
 Once a liquid begins to change phase–that is, change from a liquid into vapor–specific heat is no longer used.
 The proper statistic to measure the energy required to evaporate a fluid is “the latent heat of vaporization.”
 Therein lies the issue: it takes a great deal of energy to evaporate water.